BogdanCatalin-Iacob/fikasnap-frontend/README.md

 *   Tests to check that certain elements such as links are rendered on mount within the component
 *   Tests to check that certain elements such as links are rendered as a result of an asynchronous request after mounting
 *   Tests that simulate user interactions such as clicks

+## Debug
+*   Not authenticated user create unnecessary requests for token refresh to api each time when app is interacted with.
+    Token refresh fix:
+    *   Store the logged in users refresh token timestamp in localStorage
+    *   Make attempts to refresh the acces token only if the timestamp exists
+    *   Remove the timestamp when:
+        *   User's refresh token expires
+        *   User logs out